 Where to Stay in Colditz

-Visiting Colditz can easily be done as a day trip from nearby Leipzig, but if you prefer to stay the night, there are several options.
-Part of the castle nowadays is actually used as a Youth Hostel with the fitting slogan “Feeling Good Instead of Planning Your Escape”.
-You can check other options in the map below:
+We visited on a day trip from Leipzig, but if you’d like to stay in Colditz, there are several options.
+Part of the castle nowadays is actually used as a youth hostel with the slogan “Feeling Good Instead of Planning Your Escape”.
+You can check for some other options in the map below.

 Where to Eat in Colditz

-There are a couple of restaurants serving hearty local fare.
-We can recommend “Schloßwächter” directly outside the southern gatehouse of the castle.
-There are more options around the town’s small main square.
+There are a couple of restaurants near the castle and in the old town.
+We can recommend “Schloßwächter” directly outside the southern gatehouse of the castle, which has typical regional food.
+There are some more options around the town’s small main square.

 Where to Go Next